sidiatig/lasso-barrier/README.md

-# Solving the LASSO using the barrier method (MVA convex optimization homework) <br/>
+# Solving the LASSO using the barrier method<br/>

+Convex optimization homework (MVA course)